ntdkhiem/API-Documentation/docs/guides/create-cadmin.md

 # Create A Community Admin Account

+In this section, you will learn how to create a community admin account.
+To learn more about community admin, please refer to [User Roles](/docs/knowledge/user-roles)

 **1. Follow [Create SAdmin Account](/docs/guides/create-super-admin.md) tutorial.**

 **2. Add new CAdmin profile to the applicable community.**